jtagaca/taskAnalytics2/README.md

 ## Challenges

-The challenges for this project were that I had only three months of experience with Java and PHP.
-Therefore I was not proficient in their use.
-However, as you can see, even though this is my first app, it still provides functionality.
-Moreover, it solves problems for time management when consumers use it.
+The fact that I had minimal experience with Java and PHP made this project difficult.
+However, as you can see, it still works despite my lack of experience.
+This is due to my research and study of Java and PHP, which I accomplished by watching tutorials and reading documentation on how to implement specific features.

 <p align="center" width="100%">
 <img